thunderheadone/one-sdk-ios/TROUBLESHOOTING-GUIDE.md

 If you come across issues with how the layout is rendered in your `UITableView`'s, try the following:

 ### Resolve `UITableView` layout issue by implementing `tableView:heightForRowAtIndexPath:`
-- Implement `tableView:heightForRowAtIndexPath:` delegate method in the view controller.
-The method implementation is required to enable the SDK swizzling implementation to call the original implementation.
+- Implement the `tableView:heightForRowAtIndexPath:` delegate method in the view controller.
+The method implementation is required to enable the SDK swizzling implementation to call the original implementation in all your view controllers where you are looking to display in-list Optimizations.

 Swift:
 ```swift